TechValleyGameSpace/include.game/README.md

 Taro Omiya is using [Eclipse](https://eclipse.org/downloads/) + [Aptana plugin](https://marketplace.eclipse.org/content/aptana-studio-3).
 You can open this project by importing a pre-existing project, and selecting this folder for import.

-# What Taro Omiya got working so far:

 ## First-Time Setup